marcoabensur/robot-sumo-simulator/README.md

 In "RC WAIT" mode, the white led keeps toggling very fast, and the other leds are blue.
 Pressing start button on the screen will start RC mode.
 To controll the robot use the arrows on the keyboard.
 To stop this mode press "STOP".

+Maybe the movement of the robot is not perfect in our machine.
+This must be because the parameters configurations.
+See parameters.c file and simulated_eeprom.txt file to change those values.

 ## STM32 specific configuration
 This project was made to work on a STM32 target as well as on a PC.
 So the folder structure and makefile are designed to use with STM32 microcontrollers.
 But one can adapt to any microcontroller.